 Obstructive sleep apnea is a condition where the muscles around your throat and tongue relax, causing the flow of air to your lungs to be blocked by the tissues as you sleep.
-When diagnosed with this condition, your doctor may discuss several options with you such as continuous positive airway pressure (CPAP) therapy or dental appliances.
+When diagnosed with this condition, your doctor may discuss several options with you, such as continuous positive airway pressure (CPAP) therapy or dental appliances.

 If CPAP fails, you may have to opt for dental appliances.
-These mouth devices have to be custom made by your dentist and should be worn at night.
+These mouth devices have to be custom-made by your dentist and should be worn at night.
 There are various types of dental appliances for sleep apnea.
 Here are the two most common ones:

 Studies indicate that compared to CPAP, people use their mouth appliances more regularly.
-Also, dental devices control sleep apnea in the long-term as compared to uvulopalatopharyngoplasty (UPPP).
+Also, dental devices control sleep apnea in the long term as compared to uvulopalatopharyngoplasty (UPPP).
 UPPP is a surgical procedure for the treatment of apnea.
 During this procedure, the soft tissue at the back of your throat is removed.

 Looking for a sleep apnea treatment clinic near you?
-Give us a call to schedule your consultation for sleep apnea dental appliance treatment at Talent Dental in Rancho Cucamonga, CA. Our dentist can get you the sleep apnea treatment you need.
+Give us a call to schedule your consultation for sleep apnea treatment in Rancho Cucamonga, CA. Our dentist near you can help you get the sleep apnea treatment you need.